2021 Taliban offensive: War crimes

-On 22 July, it was reported that gunmen killed at least 100 people in Spin Boldak District, Kandahar Province, Afghanistan, following the Taliban takeover of the district.
+On 22 July, it was reported that gunmen killed at least 100 people in Spin Boldak District in Kandahar following the Taliban takeover of the district.
 The Afghan government blamed the Taliban for the killings.
-Human rights group have also blamed the Taliban for series of revenge killings targeting people who were close to General Abdul Raziq Achakzai in Kandahar province.
+Human rights groups blamed the Taliban for a series of revenge killings targeting people close to general Abdul Raziq Achakzai in Kandahar.

-On 1 August, Afghan Air Force bombed a small private hospital in Lashkargah city, killing one and injuring three others.
-The owner of the hospital said that the Afghan Air Force targeted his hospital because they erroneously believed that Taliban were getting treatment there.
-The owner denied that Taliban fighters were getting treatment in his hospital and that the staff at his hospital was also reduced because of heavy fighting in the city.
+On 1 August, the Afghan Air Force bombed a small private hospital in Lashkargah city, killing one and injuring three others.
+Its owner claimed his hospital had been targeted because the air force erroneously believed Taliban fighters were receiving treatment there.

 On 6 August, Taliban forces claimed responsibility for the 5 August assassination of Dawa Khan Menapal, head of the governmental media and information centre, in Kabul.
 On the same day, during which the Taliban took control of Zaranj, human rights activist Laal Gul Laal stated that the execution of 30 soldiers by the Taliban was a war crime.
 According to TOLOnews, some of the soldiers were tortured and had their eyes removed by the Taliban before they were killed.

-On 20 August, Amnesty International noted a massacre of Hazaras by the Taliban in early July in Ghazni province as a "horrifying indicator" for the future.
+On 20 August, Amnesty International called a massacre of Hazaras by the Taliban a "horrifying indicator" for the future.
 The Hazara men were variously shot and tortured to death, with one strangled by his own scarf and with his arm muscles sliced off, and another with his body shot to pieces.

 Key factors

-Key processes in the 2021 Taliban offensive started following the February 2020 US–Taliban deal, including a bottom-up succession of negotiated or paid surrenders to the Taliban from village level upwards, the Taliban's effective use of online social media and its strategical choice of attacking northern provinces, and the Taliban's freedom of movement on the main Afghan highways that resulted from the Afghan National Security Forces (ANSF) following the US-recommended strategy of sacrificing rural areas in favour of defending key urban centres.
+Key processes in the 2021 Taliban offensive started following the February 2020 US–Taliban deal, including a bottom-up succession of negotiated or paid surrenders to the Taliban from village level upwards, the Taliban's effective use of online social media, its strategy of attacking northern provinces, and its freedom of movement on the main Afghan highways that resulted from the Afghan National Security Forces (ANSF) following the US-recommended strategy of sacrificing rural areas in favour of defending key urban centres.

 Both the February 2020 drop in US support and changes in US support from April 2021 played a role in weakening the effectiveness of the ANSF, by removing technical, proprietary software and logistics support, in particular aerial support, after the ANSF had been trained as an armed force strongly dependent on high-tech aerial infrastructure.

 [We didn't let them] become less dependent.
 The Afghans couldn't deliver the food or buy the fuel, we did it for them.
 So we essentially made them dependent.